herbertli/Gravitational_Voronoi/README.md

 * Now go back to your server code and press the 'Enter' key.
 The game should start and you should see the grid color appropriately after each successive move.

+**NOTE**
+For each run, please do restart the web server and then refresh the html webpage before running the game.
+Otherwise, the display from previous runs corrupts the results for the new run.
+So the workflow is:

+* Start `Voronoi_Game.py`
+* Start both clients (`Voronoi_Client.py`)
+* Start the web server `web.js` (CTRL-C the previous one if applicable)
+* Refresh the html webpage i.e. `localhost:10000`
+* Revert back to the prompt by `Voronoi_Game.py` and press the 'Enter' key
+* Watch game progress on display/console

 ## Running with Display on Energon

 To do this successfully, you need to do two important things: